HermanL02/WarwickUniversity-Notes/202401/PPT.md

 # The Deliberation on End-to-End Encryption: Privacy or Security

 # Title
-- **Title:** The Deliberation on End-to-End Encryption: Balancing: Privacy or Security
+- **Title:** The Deliberation on End-to-End Encryption: Privacy vs. Security
-- **Subtitle:** Warwick University CS908
+- **Subtitle:** Warwick University, CS908
-- Herman Liang 5526872
+- Herman Liang, 5526872
 - Jan.19, 2024

 # Introduction and Motivation